 - Fluor completed BASF's Zhanjiang Verbund project with over 75 million safe work hours.

-- The project includes an EOEG process unit, 220kV substation, and other infrastructure.
+- The project includes an EOEG process unit, 220kV substation, and various treatment systems.

 - Fluor began early site work in late 2021 with 13,000 workers at peak.